elpez/arguable/README.md

 - A concise but powerful syntax for specifying command line arguments
 - Context management for easy handling of file arguments
 - Drop-in replacement for `argparse`
-- More sensible error handling (unlike `argparse`, `arguable` can be configured to not exit the entire program when parsing fails)
+- More sensible error handling

 ## Usage